promiscuous-io/promiscuous/README.md

   effectively skipping messages.
   A warning message will be logged in this situation.
 * `--bareback`.
 Turns on bareback mode.
 Promiscuous will run without enforcing any message ordering, and swallow all exceptions thrown.
-Do not use it.
+Do not use it in production.

 In development mode, using `bundle exec promiscuous subscribe --prefetch 5 --recovery` is recommended to avoid deadlocks due to database reset.